 "I see now everyone can call himself a developer if the bar is this low."

-There's more on Kotaku's Facebook, where such gems as these have been posted for public consumption: "im sorry if im being mean but This is fuckin retarded"; "this is a cash grab for the shock value and will appeal to SJWs"; and "The people who buy this game will already be aware that rape is bad, and only buy it to jerk off about how they are holier than the rest of us".
-It's OK to criticise any game, even one with morally sound intentions – and Pregnancy sure isn't The Walking Dead.
+There's more on Kotaku's Facebook, where such gems as these have been posted for public consumption: "im sorry if im being mean but This is fuckin retarded;" "this is a cash grab for the shock value and will appeal to SJWs;" and "The people who buy this game will already be aware that rape is bad, and only buy it to jerk off about how they are holier than the rest of us."
+It's OK to criticize any game, even one with morally sound intentions—and Pregnancy sure isn't The Walking Dead.
 But these predictable, puerile responses are just depressing.
 Anyone who wants gaming to be appreciated as a medium for thought-provoking narratives and genuine cultural resonance will read such words and just sigh.
 In the words of one indie developer, Gamergate already pushed the reputation of gamers back a decade.
 We can do better than this.